Properties and Transformations of Weingarten Surfaces: Obstructions to Weingarten Relations for Surfaces of Revolution

-In this section some consequences of rotational symmetry are derived in terms of $\mathfrak{R}(\mathcal{S})$.
-The class of Weingarten surfaces satisfying a given relation can be very large, as exemplified by the Weirstrass-Enneper representation for minimal surfaces \cite{hm87}.
-The requirement of rotational symmetry, or equivalently satisfaction of the Codazzi-Mainardi equation, restricts the number of possible Weingarten surfaces greatly and in many cases allows us to explicitly integrate a Weingarten relation to find a $1$-parameter family of rotationally symmetric solutions (up to translation along the axis of rotational symmetry). \begin{Ex} The linear Hopf surfaces are defined as surfaces satisfying the Weingarten relation
+In this section consequences of rotational symmetry are derived in terms of $\mathfrak{R}(\mathcal{S})$.
+The class of Weingarten surfaces solving a given relation can be large, as exemplified by the Weierstrass-Enneper representation for minimal surfaces \cite{hm87}.
+The requirement of rotational symmetry restricts the possible solutions to a relation greatly and often allows one to explicitly integrate the Weingarten relation (via equation (\ref{eq: differentiated Codazzi-Mainardi})) to find a $1$-parameter family of rotationally symmetric solutions. \begin{Ex} The linear Hopf surfaces are defined as surfaces satisfying the Weingarten relation

 for $\lambda,C \in \mathbb{R}$.
 They are the stationary solutions to the linear Hopf curvature flow studied in \cite{gk21} and \cite{gr22}.
-Inserting this relation into the Codazzi-Mainardi equation derives the separable ODE for $r_1$:
+Note that radii of curvature pairs $(r_1,r_2)=(0,C)$ and $(r_1,r_2)=(-C/\lambda,0)$ satisfy the linear Hopf relation, and so surfaces satisfying this relationship can potentially be non-regular.
+Inserting the linear Hopf relation into the Codazzi-Mainardi equation derives the separable ODE for $r_1$:

 which is solved to give

 We can then use equation (\ref{eq: support from r1}) to recover the support function for $\theta\in(\theta_1,\theta_2)$: